spacez320/shui/README.md

 Shui expects a **query** to gather data with (e.g. a CLI command, a process ID, etc.).
 Queries produce **results** that are parsed automatically and stored as a time series.

-> Note: I'm not good at making gifs, so some of the commands shown may be outdated, even if the
+> NOTE: I'm not good at making gifs, so some of the commands shown may be outdated, even if the
 > functionality isn't.

 ### Modes